A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Introduction

 Ivor Robinson was born in Liverpool, England on October 7, 1923.
 His Jewish father Max Robinson, an entrepreneur, had emigrated from Russia at the age of twenty-one.
 Robinson received his highest degree, a B. A. in Mathematics at Cambridge University, in 1947.
-From 1950 to 1958 he was a Lecturer in the Department of Pure and Applied Mathematics at the University College of Wales in Aberystwyth.
+From 1950 to 1958 he was a Lecturer in the Department of Pure and Applied Mathematics at the University College of Wales in Aberystwyth.\footnote{Ivor Robinson passed away in 2016.
+A brief overview of his illustrious life and work is available here - https://news.utdallas.edu/campus-community/ivor-robinson-founding-leader-of-math-physics-depa }